 Insomnia and waking-up feeling exhausted are common complaints during perimenopause.
 There are several possible explanations for why this may be the case.

 One reason is that the levels of oestrogen and progesterone begin to decline during menopause, which can disrupt the body’s natural sleep-wake cycle.
-Additionally, hot flashes/flushes and night sweats can make it difficult to stay cool and comfortable at night, leading to awakenings.
+Hot flashes/flushes and night sweats can make it difficult to stay cool and comfortable at night, also leading to awakenings.

 For some women, perimenopause may cause or worsen feelings of anxiety and insecurity, which may make it hard to fall asleep and can lead to waking in the night feeling panicky.